NilPointer-Software/bdfd-wiki/src/bdscript/authorIcon.md

 # $authorIcon
-Adds a icon to the author section in the embed.
+Adds an icon to the author section in the embed.
 > 🧙‍♂️ `$authorIcon` can't work without author text ($author).

 ## Usage